rimuadmin/TeensyMaestro-Hardware/README.md

 ## Mounting the Front Panel
 The enclosure listed in the BOM includes a front panel that will not be used.
 Instead order the matching front panel using the instructions here: [TeensyMaestro Front Panel](https://github.com/rimuadmin/Teensy_Maestro_Front_Panel-hw)

 The front panel is only colored black on the front side.
-All the edges are bare aluminum.
+All of the edges are bare aluminum.
 Use a black permanent magic marker to color the inside edge of the display opening, the button holes and the outside edge of the panel.
 This will produce a better look than leaving the raw aluminum showing.

 ### Screws
 Using black screws on the front panel will produce a nice looking front panel.
-If you prefer you could counter sink the screws.
+If you prefer, you could counter sink the screws.
 This will expose raw aluminum, so don't forget to use the black magic marker to color the counter sunk holes.

 You will need 4 screws to attach the panel to the enclosure.
 Black sheet metal screws with either a button head or truss head will work well.

 To attach the two large slice encoders, you will need a total of 6 x 3mm diameter x 12mm long screws.
 I used these: https://www.amazon.com/dp/B0CLLC3G3S

 ### Knobs
-If you are using the recommended aluminum knobs, you may prefer to wrap the 9 small encoder shafts with adhesive aluminum tape to improve the fit of the knobs.
+If you are using the recommended aluminum knobs, you may prefer to wrap the nine small encoder shafts with adhesive aluminum tape to improve the fit of the knobs.

 # Bill of Materials